TheWeirdDee/notch/ATTESTCOIN_INTEGRATION.md

 `contracts/src/AttestedCashflowRegistry.sol` as deployed (Gate 6 fixed contracts, `GATES.md`).

+**Where the capacity itself comes from:** [Sablier](https://sepolia.etherscan.io/address/0xe61cb9153356419bdaD0A8767c059f92d221a3C4) is a real, deployed streaming/lockup protocol on Ethereum — `SablierLockup v4.0` at `0xe61cb9153356419bdaD0A8767c059f92d221a3C4` on Sepolia.
+Creating a stream locks actual ERC-20 tokens into that contract.
+This is central to why a Notch claim's capacity means anything: it is a real, third-party-held deposit, decoded from a proven transaction's own `CreateLockupLinearStream` event, never a number a user typed or a server cached.
+Notch's contracts only ever *read* a Sablier lock this way — they never create, hold, or move Sablier funds.
+The web app can optionally help a connected wallet create its own compliant stream directly against Sablier's contract as a convenience (`web/src/components/create-demo-cashflow.tsx`) — that write is still the user's own, signed by their own wallet, never by Notch.

 ## The verify → decode → instantiate path

 `instantiateClaim` takes a Sablier creation transaction's proof material (chain key,